FOR MORE GENERAL TRIVIA CHECK OUT MY YouTube Channel !

 Kirkland, the key player in the game when you come right down to it, had a parallel career to Lock.
 They both were low average hitters with some power.
 Aside from a few games with Baltimore, Kirkland would spend his entire career with Washington.
 After the 1963 season he was traded to Baltimore for Al Smith and less than a year later the Senators purchased him back.

 As for Kralick, 1963 was arguably his finest season, finishing 14-13 with a 3.03 ERA.
 He had other fine seasons winning in double figures five times ending up with a 67-65 life time record, over nine years with three clubs.
-He passed away in 2012 in Mexico, where he is buried.
+He died in 2012 in Mexico, where he is buried.
 He was 77.

 For Rudolph, the journey man pitcher, this was his finest game of a career which lasted more years in the minors than in the big leagues.
 At the age of 31 this would be a dismal year for him, finishing 7-19 with a 4.55 ERA, allowing 28 home runs.
 It should be noted the Senators were terrible and Rudolph, who pitched Opening Day in 1963 had his highlights.
 He pitched in front of President John F. Kennedy that day on what would be JFK's final opening day appearance.

 Rudolph pitched one more season in the big leagues, his sixth, mainly in relief closing with a record of 1-3.
 Washington wanted to send him to the minors to start the 1965 season but after breaking into baseball as a phenom in the early 1950's he decided to hang them up.
 He was part owner in a trucking business in California.
 In 1968 while driving a company truck, it is believed the brakes went out and he rolled the vehicle.
-He was killed on September 12, 1968 at the youthful age of 37.
+He was killed on September 12, 1968 at age 37.

 His career ended 18-32 but he was extremely well liked.
 Known as a practical joker the late Jim Landis once told me Rudolph convinced him to go to the local burlesque show where Rudolph's wife Patti Waggin was performing.
 The set up was when Patti tossed one of her pieces of clothing into the audience it would land squarely on Landis' head.
 It did.